 SoC-type semiconductors consist of pre-made IP blocks that are either licensed from third parties by semiconductor and electronics companies or developed in-house.
 These IP blocks must be assembled into SoCs as efficiently as possible to address semiconductor company and system OEM customer requirements.
 Many of these IP blocks, including processors and other functional blocks, such as machine learning and vision subsystems, perform processing functions and execute complex software stacks.
 These IP blocks can number in the hundreds on a single chip and generate and consume commands and data, as well as work together as a unit.
 As SoCs become more complex, there has emerged a class of silicon IP and software tools designed to assemble these IP blocks into a functioning SoC at target cost and performance.
 We call this the System IP market.
 The System IP market consists of interconnect IP, NoC interface IP and SIA solutions.
-According to Informa PLC (Omdia), the semiconductor market is set to grow from about \$604 billion in 2022 to \$734 billion in 2026.
-As SoC technology evolves, we believe that there is a significant opportunity for us to grow our value by introducing additional functionality for our customers to integrate their SoCs efficiently using our System IP solutions.
+As SoC technology evolves, we believe that there is a significant opportunity for us to increase our value by introducing additional functionality for our customers to integrate their SoCs efficiently using our System IP solutions.